kenning/BookForge-Studio/README.md

    cfg scale inference, in case one works better with a specific character or context).
 * **BookForge Studio Script**: The fundamental 'project file' for BookForge Studio, this file includes all your work on a chapter of a book, including each line of dialogue, what character said it, what actor and voice mode is assigned, and links to all generated audio.
+(We say "chapter" not "book" because the performance will be awful in several ways if you try to do an entire book in one file.)
 * **Text Workflows**: Various ways to turn text or a CSV into a BFS Script.
 These can include using external api's, a local LLM (hosted with ollama), or simply dragging a pre-annotated CSV.